Model-based clustering via linear cluster-weighted models: Estimation via the EM algorithm

 \section{Estimation via the EM algorithm}

 The EM algorithm \citep{Demp:Lair:Rubi:Maxi:1977} is the standard tool for maximum likelihood (ML) estimation of the parameters for mixture models.
-This section describes the EM algorithm for all the linear CWMs in \tablename~\ref{tab:parsimonious models}.
+This section describes the EM algorithm for the most general model $tt$-VV.
+Details for all the other models are given in \ref{app:Constraints for parsimonious models}.